IF-RewardBench: Benchmarking Judge Models for Instruction-Following Evaluation: Details of Human Annotation

 \subsection{Annotation Guidelines}

+For checklist revision, we provide annotators with an instruction and the corresponding constraint checklist.
+Annotators are instructed to check the correctness of the checklist and correct any errors.
+The detailed guideline is shown in Table \ref{tab:checklist_revision}.
 For instruction-following annotation, we provide annotators with an instruction, the corresponding constraint checklist, and the model response.
-Human annotators are instructed to judge whether the model response follows each constraint in the checklist and provide a brief justification.
+Annotators are instructed to judge whether the model response follows each constraint in the checklist and provide a brief justification.
 The detailed guideline is shown in Table \ref{tab:human_annotation}.

 For preference verification, we provide annotators with an instruction, the corresponding constraint checklist, and two model responses alongside their previously obtained instruction-following judgments and justifications.
 Human annotators are instructed to cross-validate these judgments and verify the preference relation with these two responses, removing any ambiguous preference relations, especially for cases where: (1) both responses violate a constraint, but the negative response violates it less severely, (2) responses differ significantly in factors unrelated to instruction-following (e.g., style, format, writing quality), or the negative response is superior in these aspects.